 Fine motor skills are the small movements that occur in the hands, wrists, fingers, feet, toes, lips and tongue.
-Basic fine motor skill is a child’s ability to use small muscles, specifically in the hands and fingers, to pick up small objects, hold a spoon, turn pages in a book or use a pencil or crayon.
-An ideal way to develop fine motor skills in babies, toddlers and pre-schoolers is by using threading toys, lacing toys and hand eye coordination games and activities.
+Basic fine motor skill is a child’s ability to use small muscles, specifically in the hands and fingers to pick up small objects, hold a spoon, turn pages in a book or use a pencil or crayon.

-At Early Years Resources we have sourced a fantastic and comprehensive range of fine motor skills toys to support this essential stage of development.
-The fine motor skills toys, games and activities developed to improve fine motor skills includes: twisting and turning activities, bead frames, mazes, beads, buttons and laces to thread, threading shapes and a variety of templates, boards and cards for lacing and threading.
+At Early Years Resources, we have sources a fantastic and comprehensive range of fine motor skills toys to support development for the early years.
+These include twisting and turning activities, bead frames, mazes, beads, buttons, laces to thread, shape threading and a variety of templates, boards and cards for lacing and threading.